 Teniendo una voz propia (Having My Own Voice)

-Another story is probably my life changing experience at University of California, Riverside Puente Connection because I’ve always have doubted my abilities to do more simply because I’ve always been shy and never thought that I would have gotten into the program.
+Another story is probably my life-changing experience at the University of California, Riverside – Puente Connection, because I always have doubted my abilities to do more, simply because I’ve always been shy and never thought that I would have gotten into the program.
 The day I received an email speaking about: Congratulations!
-You’ve been chosen as one of the 50 students to attend Puente Connection… – all I could think was why did I apply?
+You’ve been chosen as one of the 50 students to attend Puente Connection…–all I could think was, why did I apply?
 I’m not a leader in my community or my community college.
 My sister said,

 “You were chosen for a reason.
 Believe in yourself.”